Hiring a Nanny

 Establish a Budget

 The more skills, education, and experience you want in the nanny, the more you should be willing to pay in an hourly rate.
 The Nanny Salary & Benefits Survey by the International Nanny Association can be helpful in determining how much to offer.
-Besides qualifications you’ll also want to factor:
+Besides qualifications you’ll also want to factor in:

 - Location – like most jobs, working in an area with a greater cost of living means a higher hourly rate